scrankin/spotfire-community/README.md

 Spotfire Community is a Python package for working with the Spotfire Library REST API (v2) and DXP files.

+It also includes an Automation Services client for starting and monitoring jobs.

 ## Installation

 Install from PyPI (recommended):